DIVYANSH0074/Parallel-Computing-Lab-1-Solving-Linear-Equations/README.md

 then compile again before running

 ## License
-This repo is licensed under the terms of the GNU GPL v3 license, a copy of which may be found [here](LICENSE).
+This repo is licensed under the terms of the GNU GPL v3, a copy of which may be found [here](LICENSE).